Bella Swan: Personality

 She is an extremely private person who keeps her thoughts and feelings to herself and hates when someone tries to understand her, which is thought to be why Edward is unable to hear her thoughts.
+This characteristic manifests itself in the form of her shield, a mental power that prevents any form of mental invasion or attack.

-Bella tends to daydream, getting lost in her own little world.
-She is also known to be incredibly stubborn with herself, because of her determination to become a vampire in order to be with Edward forever.
+Bella tends to daydream, at times getting lost in her own thoughts, but contemplative and observant when the need calls for it.
+She is also known to be incredibly stubborn, especially regarding her determination to become a vampire in order to be with Edward forever.
 Bella is also said to possess poor acting skills.
 Ironically, she demonstrates good acting ability in Twilight when she makes her father believe that she has dumped Edward and is leaving Forks.

-Bella is a very reserved girl with a stiff uptight position, habit of biting her lip, which she shares with Kristen Stewart.
+As a human Bella has a very reserved body language and a habit of biting her lip, which she shares with Kristen Stewart.
 She knits together her eyebrows when feeling strong emotions such as nervousness.
 As a human, Bella easily fainted at the sight of blood, though it changes after she became a vampire.
 Bella is also shown in Breaking Dawn, to have a good mood climate, and is able to run away from the smell of human blood when she goes on her first hunting trip as a vampire.

-Bella has a sarcastic sense of humor, especially when she gets mad; She is almost always a very forgiving person who is hard to anger.
-Bella can surprisingly be very brave, able to block painful thoughts and memories (hence her special vampire ability), and tends to come face-to-face with life-threatening danger head-on, even though she can get scared later.
-She puts Edward before herself and everybody and everything else, but several 'selfish' tendencies emerge (as when she asked Edward to stay with her instead of fighting vampires in Eclipse).
+Bella has a sarcastic sense of humor, and is able to engage often in banter and verbal sparring with Edward, Jacob, Emmett, Quil or Embry especially when she is angered or frustrated at their behaviour.
+She is forgiving by nature and unable to hold a grudge.

+Bella can surprisingly be very brave, despite being human and therefore arguably one the most physically fragile characters in the series, she is able to block painful thoughts and memories (hence her special vampire ability), and tends to come face-to-face with life-threatening danger head-on, even though she can get scared later.

+Her overpowering love for Edward causes her to place his welfare before herself and nearly everybody and everything else, several 'selfish' tendencies have been known to emerge (as when she asked Edward to stay with her instead of fighting vampires in Eclipse).
 Meyer has stated that Bella's "tragic flaw" in Eclipse is her lack of self-knowledge.
 This is most obviously illustrated in her consistent denial of any romantic feelings for Jacob Black, despite the fact that she later realizes that she is, indeed, in love with him.